Tilden Regional Park: Park features

-The Brazilian Room is an event venue and banquet hall located in the central portion of the park.
+The Brazilian Room is an event venue and banquet hall of 1.728 square feet with a patio at 1,896 square feet located in the central portion of the park.
+Peter Bruno, a pioneer rancher originally from Italy, previously leased the land on which the Brazilian Room was constructed to raise cattle.
+Its name is attributed to the charity of Brazil when they contributed to the Golden Gate International Exposition.
+The designer of the Brazil Pavilion, Gardiner Dailey, conceptualized both the inside and outside of the building to have massive murals while the exposition was being held.

 The Tilden Park Merry-Go-Round is an antique Merry-Go-Round, built in 1912, and listed in the National Register of Historic Places.

 The Tilden Park Golf Course is an 18-hole public golf course.
 It was designed by architect William Park Bell and constructed by WPA workers.
 It formally opened to the public on November 11, 1937, although there were preview openings starting on November 6 up to the November 11 opening for various groups including the WPA workers, golfing professionals and local notables.